namitha-santhosh/Devops-project/README.md

 <img src="https://github.com/j-rin/java_sql/blob/main/new/Screenshot%20from%202023-09-13%2017-07-58.png" width="600" height="300">

-- For the data reliability, i attached an additional Elastic Block Store (EBS) volume (/dev/xvdfa) to the EC2 instance and configured the necessary mounting(/mnt/my_ebs_volume).
+- For the data reliability, an additional Elastic Block Store (EBS) volume (/dev/xvdf) was attached to the EC2 instance and configured the necessary mounting(/mnt/my_ebs_volume).

-- Automation of backups was implemented using crontab, with the bash script ,It is also given in the github .And tested for its working by running the bashscript and the backup file was generated with the details of database
+- Backups was automated  using crontab, with the bash script and working was tested

 <img src="https://github.com/j-rin/java_sql/blob/main/new/Screenshot%20from%202023-09-13%2021-29-46.png" width="600" height="300">

-**Configuration:**
-- Configuration details, including the database URL, username, and password, were added to the application.properties to the java application .This is done so that application connects correctly and the data is fetched from the database

-**Maven Build:**
+**Building and Containerizing**

 - The application was packaged into a JAR file using Maven.

 - java version 17 was also installed for running it and configured the path

-**Docker**

-- I created a Dockerfile to generate a Docker image from the application.
+- Created a Dockerfile to generate a Docker image from the application.

 - Dockerfile is given in the files